Dutch court to rule on Ghosn versus Nissan-Mitsubishi claims

-A Dutch court on Thursday is set to rule in a case brought by fugitive former car executive Carlos Ghosn against Nissan (7201.T) and Mitsubishi (7211.T), following his tumultuous fall from grace at the Japanese car makers in 2018.
+AMSTERDAM (Reuters) - A Dutch court on Thursday is set to rule in a case brought by fugitive former car executive Carlos Ghosn against Nissan and Mitsubishi, following his tumultuous fall from grace at the Japanese car makers in 2018.

 The Dutch case, one of many between the former star of the global car industry and the Japanese companies he once led, centres around the Dutch-registered joint venture Nissan-Mitsubishi BV, where Ghosn was ousted as chairman in 2019.